kiliankoe/blog/content/post/paperless.md

 What I ended up with is the Nextcloud docker container having the consume directory mounted.
 Then I enabled the fantastic Nextcloud app allowing external storage, added said directory directly to Nextcloud and then configured Scanbot to upload scans via WebDAV directly to the paperless consume directory.
 An added bonus is that the Nextcloud desktop client also syncs the consume directory to my computer, so I also have a directory there where I can drop PDF files to be added to paperless 👌

 Everything now works rather seamlessly and I have better control of my files than with Evernote.
 The only thing missing would be a dedicated mobile app to search for scans.
 Maybe I'll have a go at that 😊

+[^1]: I've been told that this is no longer the case.
+Thanks Julius!